Adish99/Class1/README.md

 # Class1
-This is my repo of my regular class.
+This is my repo of my regular class and This is my first commit.